TorbenSDJohansen/TorbenSDJohansen.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+I'm a PhD-student in economics at the Department of Economics at University of Southern Denmark.
-I'm a PhD-student in economics at the Department of Economics at University of Southern Denmark During my PhD, I spent the academic fall 2022 at the Stanford Univeristy.
+During my PhD, I spent the academic fall 2022 at the Stanford Univeristy.
 I'm part of the Econometrics and Data Science research platform and affiliated with the Historical Economics and Development Group (HEDG).